cbecks2/edr-artifacts/README.md

 This goal of this project is to assist incident responders, detection engineers, and threat hunters in finding signs of non-approved EDRs being leveraged in their environment outside enumerating installed software.

-As many of this products are expensive and do not have free trials (for good reason!), this project is best effort and community driven.
-All suggestions and commits to improve it are welcomed and encouraged.

 # Repository Architecture

 This repo is mostly split in two sections: EDRs and Sigma.